ajit-jain/wallet-notifications-service/README.md

 ```

 ## Running the app
-Make that `.env` file is added.
+Make sure that `.env` file is added.
 It will have all the configurations to run the application.
 Copy contents for .env.example file and replace with your credentials.

 ```bash
 # development